appoll/docs/technical_information/network_specifications/docs/index.md

 bunch of near end-devices.
 A given end-device does not need to know the nearest gateways, nor it has to communicate with a specific one - signals are simply broadcasted into the wild open.

-Gateways receive signals which reach them, and forward the message to a dedicated Router.
+Gateways receive signals which reach them, and forward all received messages to a dedicated Router.
 The Data could be either a sensor result or a specific network command such as a connection request.
 A Gateway actually sends incoming packets to a router after having wrapped each of them into a [json][json] structure holding meta-data about the Gateway itself (such as Gateway's identifier, a timestamp and GPS coordinates if available).
+Note that a Gateway will forward packets from all LoRA Nodes in its vicinity, even if a Node is not part of the Things Network.

 Gateways can also emit packets coming from the network toward a Node using the [*LoRa technology*][lora_technology].
 In fact, Gateways are in charge of taking care of emission at a